newrelic/docs-website/src/data-dictionary/events/ContainerSample/StorageDataUsedBytes.md

   - ContainerSample
 ---

 Data space used by the Storage Driver.
-(Only Device Mapper driver is supported)
+Only Device Mapper driver is supported.